Nightfirecat/dotfiles/README.md

 Once completed, all necessary symlinks will be created for environment setup.
 Restart your login for the `.bash_profile` to take effect.

+## Post-setup

+There are a few optional files which can be created in the home directory after setup is complete which can aid in environment setup:

+* **`.user.gitconfig`**: This is primarily used as a way to set up GPG commit signing [(as shown in `.user.gitconfig.dist`)](./.user.gitconfig.dist), but can also be used to change the git user name or email on systems which should use something besides your personal details. (eg. work email on a work machine)
+* **`.bash_profile.after`** and **`.bashrc.after`**: These files can be created to run following completion of `.bash_profile` and `.bashrc`, respectively.
+This is primarily useful for overriding environment variables pointing to paths of binaries, or adjust aliases which don't work in environments with varying coreutils support for convenience flags.

 ## Uninstall

 Run `setup.sh --remove` to clear any symlinks created by the setup process.